 View CV | Download

-It is up to the viewer to interpret my art as they like, to see whatever they want to see and feel by looking at it instead of imposing an etiquette about what my works is about.
+I consider my art to be open ended.
+It is up to the viewer to interpret it as they like, to contemplate what they see and feel instead of my interpretation of what the work is about.

 The art of Alba Paramo consists of animate and inanimate characters that create a dialogue in a world where mystery lies beneath the skin and exists in the realm of the subconscious.
 It is a vision that comes from the real and the imagined - poignant and humorous as well as colorful and mildly dark - it fascinates.